msevi/TidyTuesdays/README.md

 10. The Office
 11. Brain injuries
 12. Beer
+13. Tour de France

-12 out of 13, what a streak!
+13 out of 14, what a streak!

 ![](README_files/figure-markdown_github/unnamed-chunk-1-1.png)